Vijayganeshsrinivasan/Live-plot-of-speed-and-time-to-understand-congestion-in-New-York/README.md

 ```

-**Output of Speed**
+**Output of Average Vehicle Speed**
 ![Image of Plot](https://github.com/IE-555/api-vijay-ganesh-srinivasan-ramakrishna-polepeddi/blob/master/images/Capture_5.PNG)
-**Output of Time**
+**Output of Average Travel Time**
 ![Image of Plot](https://github.com/IE-555/api-vijay-ganesh-srinivasan-ramakrishna-polepeddi/blob/master/images/Capture_6.PNG)
 ---

 ## How to Run the Code

-*Provide step-by-step instructions for running the code.
-For example, I like to run code from the terminal:*
-1. Open a terminal window.
+1. Download the file and save it in the Jupyter working directory.

 2. Change directories to where `needs_a_good_name.py` is saved.